gsboast/gettingandcleaningdata/CodeBook.md

 * freqBodyAccStdZ

-> The mean of the features: Fast Fourier Transform Frequency (freq) of estimated body (Body) Triaxial Angular velocity from the gyroscope (Gyro) sensor magnitude (mag), mean and standard deviations including the the X-Y-Z coordinate values were named as follows:
+> The average of the features: Fast Fourier Transform Frequency (freq) of estimated body (Body) Triaxial Angular velocity from the gyroscope (Gyro) sensor magnitude (mag), mean and standard deviations including the the X-Y-Z coordinate values for the associated subject/activity pairs were named as follows:

 * freqBodyGyroJerkMagMean
 * freqBodyGyroJerkMagStd